|LW.11540 / LW.10251

 Students, under supervision, are directly responsible for all aspects of case planning and litigation.
 The fieldwork includes extensive client contact, interviewing, counseling, investigation, legal research, motion practice, discovery, out-of-court advocacy, and preparing for and conducting trials and dispositional hearings in Family Court.
 It is common for students to argue motions and conduct contested hearings before Family Court judges.
 Students pursuing their master’s degrees in social work will be part of the legal team representing each client and will assist in analyzing and identifying issues, formulating plans to achieve clients' goals, assessing clients’ strengths and needs, and accessing appropriate services.

-(b) Clinic students may also work with faculty on projects designed to improve child welfare policy and practice.
-The Clinic’s past projects have included legislative and regulatory lobbying; helping organize the first national association of parents advocates; drafting an amicus brief to the United States Supreme Court; preparing policy memoranda for the New York City Commissioner of Children’s Services; hosting conferences of institutional providers of legal representation for parents; designing and conducting a survey of parents whose children are in foster care; drafting a report on Family Court for the New York City Bar Association; and developing "know your rights" trainings for parents.
-In addition, the Clinic works with various defender services to litigate appeals aimed at developing significant case law in the field.
-Students may have the opportunity to participate in strategic appeal planning and to draft appellate briefs.
+(b) Clinic students may also at times work with faculty on projects designed to improve child welfare policy and practice.
+The Clinic’s past projects have included legislative and regulatory lobbying; helping organize the first national association of parent defenders; drafting an amicus brief to the United States Supreme Court; preparing policy memoranda for the Commissioner of New York City’s Administration for Children’s Services; hosting conferences of institutional providers of legal representation for parents; designing and conducting a survey of parents whose children are in foster care; drafting a report on Family Court for the New York City Bar Association; and developing "know your rights" trainings for parents.
+In addition, the clinic works with various defender services to litigate appeals aimed at developing significant case law in the field.

 The seminar will generally meet twice each week for two hours.
 The early part of the fall semester will be devoted to study of the foster care system and the laws governing child protection and involuntary termination of parental rights.
 Special attention will be given to the roles of lawyers and social workers representing families and to an interdisciplinary approach to legal representation.